openconsentia/fabric-ca-analysis/docs/rootca.md

 nav_order: 4
 ---

-# Setting up a network of an root and immediate Fabric CA.
+# Setting up a network with multiple Fabric CAs

 Please refer to the official [user guide][user-guide] for explanation on setting up a multiple Fabric CA network.